 Heading outside, there's an advance warning but they're not that fearless, waiting for customers to vacate the table before they flock in to finish off their toast.

 Before the near-empty plates are politely returned back inside, there's a sight of the .
-The 10¼-inch gauge track runs the full half-mile to the Flamingo Amusement Park and given that'll be this pair in ten years time, nothing wrong with a friendly wave, eh?
+The 10-and-a-quarter inch gauge track runs the full half-mile to the Flamingo Amusement Park and given that'll be this pair in 10 years time, nothing wrong with a friendly wave, eh?

 Away from the seafront and up All Saints' Street, it looks like another wrong turn has been taken to end up in Lavenham?
 This comes as something of a surprise and it seems Hastings' Old Town isn't nearly so well known as the history they've had here since at least 1066.